doyougnu/hs-opt-handbook.github.io/src/Case_Studies/cardano-regression.rst

          (eta_B1 :: Functor f_a3XoX) ->
          let {

-The Core summary shows a blow up of exactly 400 more terms on |new| (1,058) compared to |old| (658).
+The Core summary shows a blow up of *exactly* 400 more terms on |new| (1,058) compared to |old| (658).
 Note that I am showing a bit of the unfoldings (the ``Unf`` record, and specifically the ``Tmpl=`` field) for reasons that will soon be apparent.
+That the increase in terms is so regular is peculiar.
+It suggests that we have some name that is 100 terms or so and it is being inlined 4 times.
+This is a clue, we should pay special attention to ``INLINE`` pragmas and unfoldings.

 There are several interesting differences in these versions.
 First, from the meta information we can see that the ``Arity`` changes.
 On |new|